udit-rai/Cybersecurity_Courses/README.md

 While the company has since shifted its focus to AI and sunsetted the workshop series, I’ve received permission to release **modified versions** of the slides here.
 Proprietary software references and third-party media have been removed in accordance with licensing and usage rights.

+Note: These were developed in the later part of 2024, while they provide a solid foundation; you should look up recent attacks and case studies to know of the latest trends.

 ## 📂 What's Included

 - Edited slide decks covering key cybersecurity concepts